apecloud/kubeblocks/docs/user_docs/cli/kbcli_login.md

 ### Options

 ```
-      --client-id string   The client ID for the KubeBlocks cloud application.
+  -c, --context string   Context name.
   -h, --help             help for login
       --no-browser       Do not open the browser for authentication.
-      --site string        The KubeBlocks Auth API Base URL. (default "https://tenent2.jp.auth0.com")
+  -o, --org string       Organization name.
+  -r, --region string    Specify the region [jp] to log in. (default "jp")
 ```

 ### Options inherited from parent commands